Nayeemhabib/Titanic_Survival_Prediction/README.md

+# Titanic_Survival_Prediction:-
-# Titanic_Survival_Prediction
+# Problem Statement:-
-Here in this model we calculate the accuracy of the model using the data of passengers
+The Titanic data set provides the information on the fate of the passengers of the Titanic, summarised according to the Economic Status , Sex, Age and the survival.
+Our task is to predict the survival of the Titanic Passangers.